-A condo management company (aka property management company) will assist a condo or HOA board in handling day-to-day management of multi-family communities.
-Their duties typically include corresponding with homeowners about meetings, CC&Rs, and questions or concerns.
+A condo management company will assist a condo or HOA board in handling day-to-day management of multi-family communities.
+Also known as property management companies, their duties typically include corresponding with homeowners about meetings, CC&Rs, and questions or concerns.
 They also typically coordinate insurance for the common property and deal with maintenance and repairs.

 Want to learn more about your HOA?
 Run a free Eli Report!